-REJOICE AT THE HARVEST - Harvest is a time of rejoicing.
+joy at the harvest - Harvest is a time of rejoicing.
 A bountiful harvest ensures survival and prosperity.
 (TLSB)

-DIVIDING THE PLUNDER - As the victors in battle.
+divide the spoil - As the victors in battle.
 (TLSB)

 The metaphors are taken from agricultural and military life.
 Christ, too, uses the former in John 4:35.
 There are many dangers before the harvest, there are many before the war is over.
 Therefore farmers rejoice in the harvest, and soldiers rejoice when they divide the spoil taken in the war.
 Read Judges 7, about the Midianites cut down through Gideon.
 They slaughtered each other with their own swords.
 In such a manner, says Isaiah, will the nations be redeemed.
 (Luther)